manish-sin/Aware-app/README.md

 1. Go to the windows and open the task scheduler and refresh it.
 2. Look for "aware" service and right click and run it
 <img src="Screenshot/Task Scheduler.png" width=600 >
-Note: On startup, it takes 10-20mins to start the aware automatically,  In case you wish to start the app on as soon as laptop starts, you will have to do it manually (read "Start & stop the app" instruction)
+Note: On startup, it takes 10-20mins to start the aware automatically,  In case you wish to start the app on as soon as system starts, you will have to do it manually (read "Start & stop the app" instruction)

 ### Exploring Report
 To open the report, make sure Aware is running  and then hit "http://localhost:5000/".